dbrizard/elwaspatid/docs/auto_examples/plot_5_contactLoss.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-66
+GENERATED FROM PYTHON SOURCE LINES 69-72

 No contact loss
 ^^^^^^^^^^^^^^^
+Check that no force cross the interface after separation of the two bars.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-71
+GENERATED FROM PYTHON SOURCE LINES 72-77

 .. code-block:: default